-Painting abstract art is a deep form of art known by a lot of folks and this cannot be far from the truth.
-It is a form of art that means one thing to one person and something else to another.
-Every art exhibition locally and internationally have every form of abstract art represented, and most times – these command the highest of admiration and are sold anywhere between $1000 to multi-millions of dollars depending on certain factors such as artist, artwork age, style – amongst others.
-While the process of producing abstract art can be a highly intuitive one, it takes loads of practice to master it, the very reason why only a handful of artistes go thru the rudiments.
+Painting abstract art is a deep form of expressive art known by a lot of creative people.
+It is an art that could mean one thing to one person and something else to another.
+Every art exhibition locally and internationally have every form of abstract art represented, and at most times – these types of artefacts command the highest of admiration and are sold a between $1000 to multi-millions of dollars.
+Valued for the artist, style of painting and many other factors.
+While the process of producing abstract art can be a highly intuitive one, it takes lots of practice to master it.

 Abstract art and its entire process can be said to be dynamic, physical, emotional and intellectual.
-To abstract art artists, the very art to them is – all about freedom and joy.
-They love the eccentricity, dreamlike quality and the fantasy they can bring to any abstract setting or watercolour.
+To an abstract artists, the very art to us is – all about freedom and joy.
+We love the eccentricity, dreamlike quality and the fantasy they can bring to any abstract setting or watercolour.
 As an abstract artist or someone looking up to becoming one, you have to learn how to give your creative intuition free reign whenever you start out on any new painting and be able to wait to see what emerges.

 Abstract art takes more than merely putting colour on a canvas, or pouring colours on it.
 It involves much more than looking for something within the paint as it incorporates itself.
 It is indeed a blend of what is known as intuitive painting; this is what actually makes the art more in form and controlled.
 To paint a good abstract art, you can start traditionally by copying from life and then progressively moving into abstraction.
 In reality, all art can be termed as abstract in the sense that it isn’t the actual object itself.
-Folks who see themselves as “abstract artists” may indeed be painting a subject, while simply freely styling on that subject.
+Those who see themselves as an “abstract artist” may indeed be free styling painting a subject.

-In the whole sense, abstract art is no much unlike realism; simply – the formal elements just need to be there!
-The artiste individual signature has to be in there, as just as an author develops her own niche/voice, so also does an abstract painter/artiste!
+In the whole sense, abstract art unlike realism; is simply – the informal combination of elements.
+The artist individual signature has to be in there, as just as an author develops her own niche/voice, so also does an abstract painter/artist.